 Health Maintenance Organization (HMO) plans — These plans emphasize preventive health care.
 Only doctors within the HMO network are covered, and an appointment with a specialist requires a referral from a primary care physician.
-Additionally, HMO Point of Service (HMOPOS) plans are offered, but they're not popular; HMOPOS beneficiaries have access to some out-of-network care and services but usually at a high cost.
-The majority — 64 percent — of Medicare Advantage enrollees are covered by HMO plans [source: KFF].
+Additionally, HMO Point of Service (HMOPOS) plans are offered, which allow you to go outside of the network for care, although you'll have to pay more to do so.
+The majority of Medicare Advantage enrollees – 62 percent – are covered by HMO plans [source: KFF].

 Preferred Provider Organization (PPO) plans — PPOs are similar to HMOs, except beneficiaries have the option of seeing a physician who's outside the plan network, although out-of-network services typically cost more.
 A referral from a primary care doctor is not usually required for specialist appointments.
-Twenty-three percent of Medicare Advantage beneficiaries are enrolled in PPOs [source: KFF].
+In 2019, 31 percent of Medicare Advantage beneficiaries were enrolled in PPOs [source: KFF].

 Additionally, some regions offer Medicare Medical Savings Accounts (MSAs), which are similar to Health Savings Accounts (HSAs) for individuals under 65.
-Medicare MSAs are a combination of two plans: a high-deductible Medicare Advantage plan and a special medical savings account (funded by Medicare) to pay for health care costs incurred before you meet the deductible in your Medical Advantage plan.
+Medicare MSAs are a combination of two plans: a high-deductible Medicare Advantage (Part C) plan and a special Medical Savings Account (funded by Medicare) to pay for health care costs incurred before you meet the deductible in your Medical Advantage plan.

-Medicare Cost plans are also available, again depending on where you live.
-Enrollees in Medicare Cost plans must carry both Medicare Part A and Part B, but this hybrid plan gives beneficiaries the option to go to out-of-network providers on a fee-for-service structure (including the expense of Part A and Part B deductibles and co-insurance).
-In 2013, 50 percent of Medicare recipients had incomes below $23,500 [source: KFF].
-Medicare Savings Programs (MSP) are available to help seniors pay their Medicare premiums, Original Medicare deductibles, co-pays, coinsurance and prescription costs, but these plans are limited and on a state-to-state basis.
+Medicare Cost plans are also available, but only in certain parts of the U.S. Enrollees in Medicare Cost plans can join if they carry Original Medicare or just Medicare Part B. This hybrid plan gives beneficiaries the option to go to out-of-network providers on a fee-for-service structure (including the expense of Part A and Part B deductibles and coinsurance).

 Medicare Prescription Drug Coverage (Part D)

 Any individual who is eligible for Medicare Part A, Part B or Part C is also eligible to enroll in Medicare Part D, which offers prescription drug coverage.
 There are two types of prescription drug benefit packages: a stand-alone prescription drug plan (PDP) and the Medicare Advantage prescription drug plan (MA-PD), which blends medical and drug coverage.
-In 2014 roughly 37 million people received Medicare Part D benefits as part of a PDP or MA-PD [source: KFF].
+In 2019, 45 million people received Medicare Part D benefits as part of a PDP or MA-PD [source: KFF].

-The plans have varying costs and formularies (the list of drugs covered under the plan).
-People who want to sign up for Medicare Part D are encouraged to compare the plans and find one that covers the drugs they need, or expect to need, in the future.
+Medicare Part D plans have varying costs and formularies (the list of drugs covered under the plan).
+People who want to sign up for Part D should compare the plans and find one that covers the drugs they need, or expect to need, in the future.
 Changes to plans may be made during the open enrollment period at the end of each calendar year.

 Enrollment periods and procedures differ depending on the type of Medicare plan.
 Enrolling in Medicare occurs over a period of seven months: during the three months before the month of your 65th birthday, the month of your birthday and the three months after your birthday month.
 If you're born in June, for example, your Initial Enrollment Period (IEP) is March through September.

-Anyone already receiving Social Security retirement benefits qualifies for Medicare Part A and Part B and is automatically enrolled at age 65.
+Anyone already receiving benefits from Social Security or the Railroad Retirement Board qualifies for Medicare Part A and Part B and is automatically enrolled at age 65.

 Individuals who are 65 and still working and who receive group health coverage through an employer, union, or spouse may delay enrolling in Part B during the IEP without incurring penalties.
 They may enroll at any time while still covered by a group health plan or during the eight months after that group coverage ends.

 Oct.
 15 through Dec.
 7 is Medicare's open enrollment period, during which beneficiaries may switch plans, or join or drop Medicare Part D. Coverage begins on Jan.
 1, and the Medicare Advantage disenrollment period runs from Jan.
 1 through Feb.
 14. During this period, enrollees may leave Medicare Advantage and enroll in Original Medicare coverage.
-They can also enroll in a Medicare Prescription Drug plan (Part D) [source: Medicare.gov].
+They can also enroll in a Medicare Prescription Drug plan (Part D), although a late enrollment penalty may apply if they're enrolling after they were initially eligible [source: Medicare.gov].

-Anyone who is 65 and isn't receiving Social Security retirement benefits may apply for Medicare.
-You can enroll online, in person at a local Social Security office or by telephone at 1-800-MEDICARE (1-800-633-4227).
+Anyone who is 65 and isn't receiving Social Security retirement benefits must apply for Medicare.
+You can enroll online or in person at a local Social Security office.
 Open enrollment happens on an annual basis, allowing new enrollees to sign up and current beneficiaries to change coverage as needed.

 Administration and Funding

 Medicare remains a vital means of paying for health care for many Americans.
-An estimated 15 percent of Americans were enrolled in Medicare programs in 2015.
-That's about 46 million seniors, of which roughly 13 percent are 85 or older, in addition to about 9 million receiving Social Security disability benefits [sources: Center for Medicare Advocacy, KFF].
-Despite being a vital program for older Americans' health and financial security, funding for Medicare has always been a sensitive political issue in the U.S.
+In 2018, some 61 million Americans were receiving Medicare: 52.6 million seniors and 8.6 million younger people with qualifying disabilities [source: Centers for Medicare & Medicaid Services ].
+Yet despite being a vital program for older Americans' health and financial security, funding for Medicare has always been a sensitive political issue in the U.S.